-This seems like a no-brainer for a business page on Google +, Facebook, LinkedIn, and Twitter, since your network can easily share these listings through links and do a lot of work for you.
-Watch out however, that you don’t overuse these mediums and come across as overtly commercial.
+This seems like a no-brainer for a business page on Facebook, LinkedIn, and Instagram since your network can easily share these listings through links and do a lot of work for you.
+Watch out, however, that you don’t overuse these mediums and come across as overtly commercial.
 Simply posting listings with no context can have the reverse effect and the Likes and Followers you have slowly built, will quickly disappear.
 If there is a listing with an appealing narrative, then make sure to comment about the listing and explain why you think your network needs to see it.

 2. Promote on Real Estate Aggregator sites

 If you can’t beat them, join them.
-Sites like Trulia, Zillow, and Homes.com receive millions of visitors a day and so the potential visibility for your listing is significant.
-This comes at a cost, since most of these sites will require a Premier or Pro account, essentially a fee for promoted listings.
+Sites like Trulia, and Zillow receive millions of visitors a day and so the potential visibility for your listing is significant.
+This comes at a cost since most of these sites will require a Premier or Pro account, essentially a fee for promoted listings.
 A good tool to measure the quality of traffic from these sites is Google Analytics.
 If these traffic sources consistently refer visitors that stick around on your site and convert into leads, then working this traffic source a little harder can be worthwhile.
-Keep in mind that you are not the only broker receiving promotion on these sites, so loyalty to your brand has not been established at the point someone views your listing.
-(Related Post: Internet Marketing Strategies for Real Estate: Listing Syndication)
+Keep in mind that you are not the only broker receiving promotions on these sites, so loyalty to your brand has not been established at the point someone views your listing.

 3. Create a video tour of the property

-The benefit of video tours are that you can gain search engine traction, since videos are indexed.
+The benefit of video tours is that you can gain search engine traction since videos are indexed.
 Be sure to optimize the video title and description by including the address, MLS number, and some keyword-rich copy.
 Include a link to the property detail view page on your site rather than just a link to your home page, so you are directing visitors to the relevant page instead of forcing them to search again for it on your site.
 Property video tours can be inexpensive or highly produced.
 If you’re selling a luxury property with a favorable commission, it is worth spending upfront to market the property in its best light.
 If you put yourself in front of the camera to tour the viewer, then this can build even more trust, demonstrating to people that you know the property inside and out.
 It’s also a good marketing strategy to capture other sellers looking to find a listing agent.
-(Related Post: Our Favorite Videos and How to Create Amazing Videos)

 4. Enhance the listing with additional information